na-parse/cloudflare_dyndns/README.md

 ### Email Notifications

 The monitor uses the system-local `/usr/sbin/sendmail` to send an email after performing updates so you know what was changed.
-It also includes a heartbeat
+There are three types of notification emails cfddns can send:

+#### Updates

+Triggered whenever a configured DNS record is updated or created.

+#### Heartbeat

-function: if the last email sent exceeds the configured `TIME_TO_NOTIFY` value, a heartbeat email is generated to confirm the monitor is still running.
-This prevents surprises if the monitor stops working silently.
+Based on the `TIME_TO_NOTIFY` setting, cfddns will send a _heartbeat_ email to confirm the system is running normally.
+Includes the most recent log messages.

+#### Errors

+Errors are treated as transient and result in a silent exit normally due to the unreliable nature of API end points (sporadic timeouts, 500/503 server issues) and will instead be tracked internally and logged.

+If three (TODO: add config element) consecutive runs result in errors, an alert email will be generated.
+No further alert emails will be generated unless cfddns completes a normal run and resets the error counters.

 ### Logging